Swift Outpatient Alternatives for Rapid Stabilization (SOARS)

 Overview

-Two key problems interfere with timely suicide-specific care that can prevent emergency department (ED) and hospital admissions, maintain youth’s stability, and promote suicide risk reduction:
+Two key problems interfere with timely suicide-specific care that can prevent emergency department (ED) and hospital admissions, maintain the youth’s stability, and promote suicide risk reduction:

 1. Limited access to timely interventions to reduce suicide risk during a suicidal crisis